hardyoyo/code4lib19-serverspec-workshop/PITCHME.md

 out some complexity to improve the readability of your code.
 For ServerSpec, it helps improve the readability of your tests.
 The gist is: don't forget about this file... you'll probably need to dig into it to make things work.
 But we will skip it for now.
 Instead, let's look at all the other pieces we get.
+Each of these other sections are what are called Resources.
+In the sameple, we have a package resource, a service resource, a port resource and a file resource.
+And the tests are pretty clear about what they expect, right?
 ---
 # Resources
 https://serverspec.org/resource_types.html